nickbradley/codestory/study/study-results.md

 The programmer left a useless version variable in the code.
 The exact behavior of Maven's version comparison logic and the original logic may be subtly different, and requires testing.
 At first glance, the Maven implementation looks like it may be less efficient than the original implementation.
 This may be a problem if the method is called often.

+---

+1. Comparing two version numbers to an hardcoded one
+2. Started using `DefaultArtifactVersion` instead of doing the check manually
+3. To conform to the standards

+---

+1. The purpose of the method is to compare two project's versions, e.g. arquillian-1.0.1 < arquillian-1.1
+2. They removed the string/integer comparison and used a third party library (maven-artifcat) instead
+3. I think that for the sake of simplicity and not reinventing the well.
+Also, the new change is way simpler to understand than the older one, though I would write a small test to check whether the old code had any issues or it was updated only for the sake of simplicity.
+One thing that I noted was that the marked question on stackoverflow was not the most simple one and CodeStory pointed other solutions.